Hashnode/hashnode-browser-extensions/README.md

 ##### Google Chrome extension

 ```
 yarn start-chrome // same as web app but is served from ./dist/dist-chrome

+now copy `chrome/images` folder to `dist/dist-chrome`

 yarn build-chrome // builds for chrome and will be available in ./builds/chrome

+This time no need to copy anything
 ```
 ##### Mozilla Firefox extension

 ```
 yarn start-firefox // same as web app but is served from ./dist/dist-firefox

+now copy `firefox/images` folder to `dist/dist-firefox`

 yarn build-firefox // builds for firefox and will be available in ./builds/firefox

+This time no need to copy anything
 ```

 `manifest.json` files are maintained sperately for firefox and chrome in their respective folders.